 On the morning of the 14th of January 2020, Melbourne’s air quality was rated as the worst in the world.

 Smoke covered Melbourne as wind pushed it across from bushfires in East Gippsland and the northeast of the state.

 For two days, Melbourne’s air quality received a rating of hazardous from the Environmental Protection Agency Victoria.
-While we will see this rating lower and fluctuate over the week, it is worth keeping in mind there is no safe level of air pollution (Robertson and Hull 2020).

 These particles can also be absorbed into the blood, having the potential to cause cardiac arrest (Waters 2020).